Fireball baryogenesis from early structure formation due to Yukawa forces

 where $T_d\sim 1 - 100$ GeV is the temperature where the dark sector and SM decoupled and $g_1$ are the dark sector degrees of freedom before decoupling.
 Not only is $\Delta N_{\rm eff}\sim 0.2$ allowed, but it may help alleviate the tension between different measurements of the Hubble constant~\cite{Bernal:2016gxb,Gelmini:2019deq,Anchordoqui:2019yzc,Vattis:2019efj,Escudero:2019gvw,Gelmini:2020ekg,Vagnozzi:2019ezj,Wong:2019kwg, Perivolaropoulos:2021jda}.

-Inhomogeneous cold baryogenesis is consistent with both high and low reheat temperatures.
-The model we have discussed can be viable even if $T_{\rm bg}$ is as low as $\sim 10 $~MeV.
-Observational data allow the reheat temperature after inflation to be as low as a few MeV~\cite{Kawasaki:2000en,Hannestad:2004px}, which has important ramification for neutrinos and dark matter production~\cite{Gelmini:2004ah,Gelmini:2006mr,Grin:2007yg,Gelmini:2008fq,Gelmini:2008ti,Rehagen:2015zma}.
+Fireball baryogenesis is consistent with both high and low reheat temperatures, limited only by the viability of nucleosynthesis.
+Observational data allow the reheat temperature after inflation to be as low as a few MeV~\cite{Kawasaki:2000en,Hannestad:2004px,Gelmini:2004ah,Gelmini:2006mr,Grin:2007yg,Gelmini:2008fq,Gelmini:2008ti,Rehagen:2015zma}.
 Such nonstandard cosmology is only viable if the baryon asymmetry of the universe can be generated at a very low temperature.
-While some models can generate the baryon asymmetry below the electroweak scale~\cite{Affleck:1984fy,Dine:2003ax,Garcia-Bellido:1999xos,Cornwall:2001hq,Asaka:2003vt}, they usually struggle to get below 10~GeV.
+While some models can generate the baryon asymmetry below the electroweak scale~\cite{Affleck:1984fy,Dine:2003ax,Garcia-Bellido:1999xos,Cornwall:2001hq,Asaka:2003vt, Elor:2020tkc, Elahi:2021jia, Jaeckel:2022osh}, not all of them can work below 10~GeV.
 Our model is viable even at $T_{\rm bg}\sim 10$~MeV, broadening the range of nonstandard cosmologies.

-Finally, we note this model may have interesting phenomenological implications.
-The mass of the dark sector mediator $\chi$ is bounded from above by 10 eV.
-Fig.~\ref{fig:etaB} shows the baryon asymmetry can be generated with sizable energy exchange between the visible and dark sectors, parameterized by $\xi$.
+The model has interesting phenomenological implications.
+Figure~\ref{fig:etaB} shows the baryon asymmetry can be generated with sizable energy exchange between the visible and dark sectors, parametrized by $\xi_s$.
 While this exchange can be mediated at any scale up to $T_i \sim 10^{11} \, \mathrm{GeV}$, lower scales may be probed experimentally~\cite{Batell:2009di,Kanemura:2010sh,Fichet:2017bng,Contino:2020tix}.

-In summary, we have shown that primordial structure formation due to the Yukawa forces can cause inhomogeneous heating of plasma leading to baryogenesis in the presence of some sources of CP violation.
+In summary, we have shown that primordial structure formation due to the Yukawa forces can cause inhomogeneous heating of plasma leading to baryogenesis in the presence of some sources of \textit{CP} violation.
 The departure from thermal equilibrium in expanding fireballs at the sites of dark halos is sufficient for generating the baryon asymmetry of the Universe.
-We illustrated the paradigm on a model with two Higgs doublets, which were used for a source of CP violation.
-One can imagine other models that utilize the same out-of-equilibrium scenario but use different sources of CP violation.
+We illustrated the paradigm on a model with two Higgs doublets, which were used for a source of \textit{CP} violation.
+One can imagine other models that utilize the same out-of-equilibrium scenario but use different sources of \textit{CP} violation.
 This opens multiple new avenues for electroweak baryogenesis without a first-order phase transition.